 Climate change impacts the water cycle by influencing when, where, and how much rain falls.
 It will cause periods of drought as well as periods of intense rainfall leading to flooding.
-Both of these are risks for St Albans.
-The southeast of England is classified as water stressed because we have such high population density using higher than average amounts of water.
-Periods of drought can cause river levels to drop dangerously low, meaning that households will be faced with restrictions in water use.
-Using less water around the house through shorter showers, smaller baths etc, as well as collecting rainwater for use in the home and garden will help to save water and this also saves energy used at the water treatment plant too.
+Both of these are risks for St Albans. • The southeast of England is classified as water stressed because we have such high population density using higher than average amounts of water.
+Therefore, periods of drought can cause river levels to drop dangerously low, meaning that households will be faced with restrictions in water use.
+Using less water around the house through shorter showers and smaller baths, as well as collecting rainwater for use in the garden, will help to save water.
+This also reduces the energy needed to heat that water and move it around.